npisanti/ofxClayblocks/cb_ir_tracker/README.md

 - `threshold high` : high pixel value for cv threshold
 - `area min` : minimum area for tracking, exp cubic control from zero to 1/16th of the total area
 - `area max` : maximum area for tracking, exp cubic control from zero the total area
-- `persistence' : determines how many frames an object can last without being seen until the tracker forgets about it
+- `persistence` : determines how many frames an object can last without being seen until the tracker forgets about it
 - `max distance` : how far an object can move until the tracker considers it a new object
 - `filter delta distance` : don't send an OSC message if the blob doesn't move more than this distance
 - `filter delta velocity` : don't send an OSC message if the blob doesn't have a change in speed bigger that this value